 An independent school seeking approval under this subsection shall apply to the Secretary using a form prepared by the Secretary.
-The application shall require the school to provide evidence of accreditation from the recognized accrediting agency, basic information about the school, assurances of compliance with state specific requirements set forth in Subsections 2223.3.4 (Maintaining Safe and Equitable Access to Educational Opportunities) and 2223.3.5 (Other Required Activities) or state law, and a request to receive public funds, if applicable.
-The school shall also submit a complete, unmodified annual assurance attestation form described in Subsection 2223.4 (Annual Compliance Assurance).
+The application shall require the school to provide evidence of accreditation from the recognized accrediting agency, basic information about the school, assurances of compliance with state specific requirements set forth in Subsections 2223.3.4 (Maintaining Safe and Equitable Access to Educational Opportunities) and 2223.3.5 (Other Required Activities) or state law, and a request to receive public funds pursuant to Section 2229 (Approval to receive Public Tuition; Special Education Approval), if applicable.
+The school shall also submit a complete, unmodified annual compliance assurance attestation form described in Subsection 2223.4 (Annual Compliance Assurance).